nilenta/Xenon/Xenon/README.md

 - Fishing without bait
 - Ability to fish anywhere, such as on the ground and such
 - "NoBaitOP" which makes fishing with no bait possible, and it OP.
 Cause why not.

+# Configuration

+You can modify the config with Hook, Line & Sinker by clicking Edit Config on the mod or you can use